Calchan/kernelconfig/README.rst

 Introduction
 ============

+TL;DR Compiling a kernel is easy, configuring it not so much.
+Unless you have the time and skill to follow kernel development, it is best to leave that to a team of specialists.
+But where to download up to date configurations?
+What to do if you need to do the same changes over and over with each new version?
-TL;DR kernelconfig will automatically download a base configuration matching the kernel you want to compile from a curated source of your choice (Debian, Ubuntu, Fedora, Liquorix, etc...), customize it with a number of options which suit your taste and needs, and much more.
+Enter kernelconfig.
+It will automatically download a base configuration matching the kernel you want to compile from a curated source of your choice (Debian, Ubuntu, Fedora, Liquorix, etc...), customize it with a number of options which suit your taste and needs, apply macros to set a number of options in a smart way, and more.

 You can do that, for example, from within the kernel sources directory::